-- 4. DIFFERENT PROCESSOR: - a.
-A producer who applies to the Board to Lease 15,000 kg or more of quota to a producer who will market birds to a different Processor, will provide written notice to the Processor, as well as Alberta Chicken Producers, pursuant to the Producer Processor Relationship Policy. - b.
+4. DIFFERENT PROCESSOR:

+- a.
+A producer who applies to the Board to Lease 15,000 kg or more of quota to a producer who will market birds to a different Processor, will provide written notice to the Processor, as well as Alberta Chicken Producers, pursuant to the Producer Processor Relationship Policy. - i.
+Exemption: Producer numbers with suffix QPP (i.e. 125QPP) may lease 15,000 kg or more of quota to producers who hold the same License QPP license status. - b.
 The notification period referred to in this Policy is two (2) weeks prior to the set of eggs of the last period in which the producer markets, and the Processor purchases chicken from that producer.
 The period extends five (5) weeks prior to the placement date of the cycle immediately preceding that of the intended Lease. - c.
-The Processor may waive the notification period by providing written notice to the producer and Alberta Chicken Producers. - 5.
-ENTERING THE INDUSTRY: - a.
+The Processor may waive the notification period by providing written notice to the producer and Alberta Chicken Producers.

+5. ENTERING THE INDUSTRY:

+- a.
 A producer entering the industry must start producing the quota in registered production facilities no later than 5 years (260 weeks) from the date of purchase of the producer's first quota unit. - i.
 The Board Office will issue a letter to the producer identifying the date on which he/she/the corporation is required to commence production. - b.
 Should a producer entering the industry be unable to commence production within the required 5-year timeframe, the producer must: - i.
 Submit in writing to the Board a request for extension, accompanied by a copy of the producer's Natural Resources Conservation Board (NRCB) permit, or explaining in detail the producer's plans for the commencement of production. - ii.
 The request must be received by the Board no later than eight weeks prior to the date on which the producer is required to commence production. - iii.
-Approval and duration of approved extension requests are at the discretion of the Board. - c.
-Where a producer entering the industry is unable to commence production by the required date and either fails to submit a written request for extension to the Board, or is not approved for an extension, that producer is no longer exempt and will be subject to Sections 1a-c of this Policy.
+Approval and duration of approved extension requests are at the discretion of the Board. - C. Where a producer entering the industry is unable to commence production by the required date and either fails to submit a written request for extension to the Board, or is not approved for an extension, that producer is no longer exempt and will be subject to Sections 1a-c of this Policy.